yirene/pipe2d_tutorial/pipe2d_tutorial.md

 $ fitFluxCal.py /work/drp --calib=/work/drp/CALIB --clobber-config --rerun=USERNAME/test_processing -j=8 --longlog=1 --doraise --id visit=VISIT-ID 2>&1 | tee -a test_processing.log
 ```

 In this step, the flux calibration vectors are merged to generate a master flux calibration vector for each visit and it is applied to all of the science fibers in the same visit.
-It outputs `fluxCal` (the master flux calibration vector) and `pfsSingle` (flux calibrated spectra from single observation).
+It outputs `fluxCal` (the master flux calibration vector) and `pfsSingle` (flux-calibrated spectra from a single observation).

 The final step is to combine all spectra of repeat observations.